Events and Lecture Series

 Starting in 1970 at MIT, the North East Linguistics Society (NELS) has been meeting yearly in October/November.
-This fall semester, the student-organized NELS will be hosted by CUNY for the third time for its 43rd meeting on October 19-21, 2012.
-The conference will be held at the CUNY Graduate Center and Hunter College and will be followed by a special one afternoon workshop on computational and theoretical linguistics.
-The invited speakers are:
+This student-organized NELS was hosted by CUNY for the third time for its 43rd meeting on October 19-21, 2012.

 To learn more go to the website:http://nels2012.commons.gc.cuny.edu/

 CUNY MA/PhD Program in Linguistics, in collaboration with the CUNY Phonology Forum, will cosponsor the CUNY Conference on WEIGHT in Phonology and Phonetics, January 16-17, 2014 in the Segel theater.
 There will be two days of talks with an invited speaker every day (Kevin Ryan, Harvard University, and Draga Zec, Cornell University).
 To see the program please visit the website at CUNYPhonologyForum.net.
 Attendance is free for all CUNY students and faculty, but we encourage you to register at firstname.lastname@example.org.

 The SYNC Conference is a one-day linguistics conference organized and run by the graduate students of SUNY Stony Brook, Yale University, New York University, and the CUNY Graduate Center.
 It provides a venue for students and faculty to present their research, covering all areas of linguistics, both theoretical and applied, in a friendly environment.